macCesar/laravel-glide-enhanced/README.md

     // Routes configuration
     'routes' => [
         'enabled' => true,       // Enable/disable package routes
-        'prefix' => 'img',       // URL prefix for the image routes 'middleware' => ['web'],  // Middleware to apply to the routes ],
+        'prefix' => 'glide',     // URL prefix for the image routes 'middleware' => ['web'],  // Middleware to apply to the routes ],